-The schedule is developed around the needs of the children, with time set aside each day for music, reading, and very simple art projects.
-Feeding and napping schedules are individualized.
+The schedule is developed around the needs of the children, with time set aside each day for music, reading, and very simple art projects in addition to feeding and napping schedules.
 We also take the babies outside every morning and afternoon for a carriage walk or stroll around the campus.
-As they get older we introduce them to the toddler playground.
+As they get older, we introduce them to the toddler playground.

 These two- and three-year-olds have just gotten their wings and love to explore the George School campus.
 They become great hikers as they journey down to the mulchy playground or to the barn to visit the horses, bunnies, and cats.
 Buckets, shovels, and trucks are only a few of the tools we use at the sandy playground.
 These busy toddlers work on their large motor skills on the bike path, too.
-Each morning, the children gather to say hello and plan their day.
+Each morning, the children gather to say hello, sing a song or two, and enjoy a story.
 There is time for music and movement through dance, and plenty of time for dramatic play with trucks, dolls, and costumes.
 They are learning to gather for short periods as a group with stories and table-time activities.

 Puzzles, play dough, simple manipulatives, and a wide range of other activities are used during center time.
 They enjoy experimenting with scissors, crayons, markers, and a variety of paper and textures as a part of their daily “creative” time.

 These young toddlers thoroughly enjoy interacting with their friends and teachers.
 They develop their vocabularies and self-expression by leaps and bounds as the year progresses.
 Diaper time and potty time are an important part of the toddler routine.
-Our philosophy is to listen to the child and try to respond appropriately to his or her development cues in this and other readiness issues.
+Our teachers listen to every child and respond appropriately to his or her development cues in this and other readiness issues.
 These children are on the go.

 Our group of three- and four-year-olds are full of adventure and the desire to investigate and explore their world.
 The children enjoy a day filled with activities and learning.

-As friends arrive, they are greeted by name and welcomed to make a choice from many developmentally appropriate activities going on throughout the room.
+As friends arrive, they are greeted by name and welcomed to make a choice during free play.
+As the morning progresses, the children meet to talk about the plans for the day.
+Centers follow, offering many developmentally appropriate activities going on throughout the room.
 The centers are always evolving and changing with the interests of the children.
 The art area (scissors, tape, glue, markers, crayons, etc.), manipulatives (pegs, puzzles, lacing animals, pattern shapes), block center (wooden blocks of all shapes and sizes, cardboard bricks, and large rubber-like legos), dramatic play area (kitchen, refrigerator with foods to sort, dress-up clothing, and accessories), the quiet areas (the loft, library, cube), science (magnifying glasses, magnets, items from nature like pinecones, shells, leaves, etc.) are all options for the children based on their interests and abilities.
+Teachers lead small and large groups which support specific developmental activities like math, language, science, and more.

 Our evolving curriculum frequently develops from the interests of the children.
 Creative arts, science, social studies, beginning language and literature, and math skills are interwoven in play and center time to help each child make sense of the new concepts they are learning.
 Their room often becomes a thematic world created by the children as they learn; you might see rockets, sea creatures, solar systems, houses from around the world, or even dinosaurs.